Audi A8 hybrid boot space, seating & practicality

 Audi A8 hybrid interior space, storage & comfort

 You can have your A8 hybrid in one of two wheelbase lengths; which one you pick is likely to be determined by how much space you want rear-seat passengers to have.
-Our hands-on test was of the longer A8 L, which at just over 5.3 metres is the longest car in the class.
-Its wheelbase of just over 3.1 metres means there's space for even the tallest people in the rear seats.
+Our hands-on test was of the regular A8, with even the standard-wheelbase version offering plenty of legroom.
+But, if you do need more, the long-wheelbase A8 L boasts over 3.1 metres of space between each axle, which means there's space for even the tallest people in the rear seats.

 Audi is known for its high-quality interiors and the A8’s is no exception, filled with (mostly) high-quality plastic and plush leather.
-With the £2,195 Rear Comfort Pack, the standard rear bench is upgraded to a ‘2+1’ layout, complete with power-adjustment, footrests, lumbar support and LED reading lights, plus acoustic double-glazing throughout to further improve what are already high levels of refinement.
+With the Rear Comfort Pack, the standard rear bench is upgraded to a ‘2+1’ layout, complete with power-adjustment, footrests, lumbar support and LED reading lights, plus acoustic double-glazing throughout to further improve what are already high levels of refinement.
+The optional pack also adds a pair of 10.1-inch screens mounted on the front seatbacks.

 The plug-in hybrid A8 has to make some room for its batteries but still offers a large 390-litre boot; just five litres down on the Mercedes S 560 e L, but some way behind the BMW 745Le xDrive's 420 litres.
 You can’t fold the seats down to expand the boot, but a powered tailgate is standard, as are power-closing doors.